 The minimum number needed (40 percent of votes cast) to validate a measure involving monetary issues (bond or levy); and

-The minimum number of "yes" votes needed to approve a measure (60 percent of the 40 percent of the number of voters who voted in the November 6, 2012 general and special).
+The minimum number of "yes" votes needed to approve a measure (60 percent of the 40 percent of the number of voters who voted in the November 4, 2014 general and special election).

 "Active Registered Voters" refers to voters whose status is current with King County Elections.
-These are voters who are not on the inactive list due to the return, as non-deliverable, of official documents such as a mail ballot, voter registration card, or jury notice.
+These are voters who are not on the inactive list due to the return, as non-deliverable, of official documents such as a mail ballot or voter registration card.